covanalytics/crimes_hotspots/readme.md

 # Data Processing

-The daily 24 hour shift report files are processed in the R script **daily_24hr_shift_report.R** The script reads, cleans, filters, formats, and adds new features and stores new data that are needed to generate hot spot models and weekly snapshots of crimes.
+The daily 24 hour shift report files are processed in the R script **daily_24hr_shift_report.R.** The script reads, cleans, filters, formats, and adds new features and stores new spatial data files that are needed to generate hot spot models and weekly snapshots of crimes.